HOME

 Dear Sir;

 Your note of the 13th last has been recd in which you request me if I can to put you on the tract to find the land which formally belonged to Malcom Buie.
 I see from your note that you have been tracking about, but you have never got fairly on the right tract.
 You were sometimes on the Malcom Buie land and sometimes on the Duncan Buie land.
 I will give you the best information I can from memory.
-John Buie Father of Malcom owned a tract of land on Wt Side of Cape Fear imediately opposite the Bluff Church, after his death it was divided among his heirs, Malcom drawing a part, after the death of Colin McPherson Malcom administered on his estate.
+John Buie Father of Malcom owned a tract of land on Wt Side of Cape Fear imediately opposite the Bluff Church, after his death it was divided among his heirs, Malcom drawing a part, after the death of Colin McPherson Malcom administered on his estate [Colin McPherson was the brother of Malcolm's mother, Mary Buie McPherson who was the wife of John Buie].
 John McNeill and myself went on his administration Bond.
 He managed the Estate badly, the heirs complained that he was wasting the property, we the Securities had him brought to a Settlement, the Clerk of the County Court took the account when it was found that he was in arrears to a considerable amt. he was removed as administrator and I was appointed in his place.
 I obtained a judgement against him for the deficiency.
 Shff Johnson levied on and sold all his property Real and personal.
-It was believed that John McNeill and myself would suffer some loss but we determined to run the property and make it pay the debt or bid it in, consequently a considerable amt of the property fell on our hands, the land was bid off by John McNeill, he willed it to his son John. his lands lying in Cumberland was dived [divvied or divided] among his heirs last fall, If you will look on a plot made by F. Mason and attacht to the report of the commissioners you will find one lot composed of the Buie land and McLeran land and assigned to John Hodges and wife, there I believe you will have it.
+It was believed that John McNeill and myself would suffer some loss but we determined to run the property and make it pay the debt or bid it in, consequently a considerable amt of the property fell on our hands, the land was bid off by John McNeill, he willed it to his son John. his lands lying in Cumberland was dived [divided] among his heirs last fall, If you will look on a plot made by F. Mason and attacht to the report of the commissioners you will find one lot composed of the Buie land and McLeran land and assigned to John Hodges and wife, there I believe you will have it.
 You say in your note that it seems that John McNeill and myself were appointed Trustees for Malcom Buie and made sale of the land.
 No such assignment was ever made.
 If you will examine you will find that John McNeill got a Sheriffs deed for the land, the land you were trying to feret out and left in the hands of Rev E. McNair belonged to Duncan Buie and was sold by execution I believe in favor J & T. Wadell and fell into the hands of Angus Ray and I think is still claimed by his heirs.

 Yours respectfully,